 Outside of Academia, I love to be outside exploring the city and the countryside as well.
 This summer I went kayaking a lot, explored neighborhoods I'm not familiar with, browsed every farmer's market and paddle boarded.
 Fall is my favorite season though, to say I'm looking forward to apple picking and baking one too many pumpkin treats would be an understatement.
 I also love to travel.
 I have traveled throughout Europe and served in the Peace Corps for over two years as well, I was in East Africa.

-Emmanuel College - BA, Political Science
+Undergraduate Degree: Emmanuel College - Bachelor in Arts, Political Science and Government

 AP US History